-The Wills and Succession Act consolidates the Wills Act, Intestate Succession Act, Survivorship Act, Dependants Relief Act and section 47 of the Trustee Act.
+The Wills and Succession Act consolidated the Wills Act, Intestate Succession Act, Survivorship Act, Dependants Relief Act and section 47 of the Trustee Act.

-This single Act specifies how and to whom property is transferred when a person dies.
-It makes Alberta’s succession legislation easier to use and understand.
+This single Act specifies how and to whom property is transferred when a person dies, making Alberta’s succession legislation easier to use and understand.

 The Wills and Succession Act came into effect on February 1, 2012 (except section 117).

-Amendments to the Surrogate Rules arising out of the Wills and Succession Act prescribe a number of new forms and introduce several procedural changes.
+Amendments to the Surrogate Rules arising out of the Wills and Succession Act prescribe a number of forms and procedures.
 Please see the Queen’s Printer website for the Order in Council, which includes the text of the Surrogate Rules Amendment Regulation (including forms).
-Applicants are expected to comply with the amendments starting on February 1, 2012.
-For further information, please refer to Notice to the Profession NP#2012-02 on the Alberta Courts website.

 To obtain a copy of the Act, you can visit the Alberta Queen’s Printer website at http://www.qp.alberta.ca/ or contact them at the following address: